monojack/blips/README.md

 * `query`: method for executing queries.
 * `mutate`: method for executing mutations.
 * `subscribe`: method for registering subscriptions.
-* `graphql`: method for sending queries to a real GraphQL API.
+* `fetch`: method for sending queries to a real GraphQL API.

 ### Operations and Execution

-You define operations in the form of GraphQL queries, mutations or subscriptions and use their respective store methods for executing them.
+You define operations in the form of GraphQL queries, mutations or subscriptions and use the client methods for executing them.

 #### operations